-The Company has entered into foreign currency option and forward contracts to hedge the exchange rate risk arising from the anticipated future transactions associated with the Company's sales and purchases in USD during 2010.
+During 2011, the Company has entered into foreign currency forward contracts to hedge the exchange rate risk arising from the anticipated future transactions associated with the Company's sales in USD.

 (ii) Commodity Price Risk

 The Company is a party to framework agreements for the purchase of services and material related to underground storage facilities of natural gas and natural gas and oil production.
 In addition, the Company enters into contracts for oil and natural gas sales and underground storage of natural gas.
 The Company uses commodity derivative instruments to reduce risks related to changes in oil and natural gas prices.